onooinc-code/SoulyCorev2/PROJECT_GUIDE.md

 ## 1. Project Vision: The Total Recall Companion

 **HedraCore** is a next-generation, AI-powered assistant built for a single power user.
 Its foundational principle is a persistent, intelligent, and multi-faceted memory.
-It functions as a true **Total Recall Companion**, actively learning from every interaction by leveraging a decoupled, modular Core Engine to manage its long-term memory and cognitive functions.

-The system is designed to go beyond simple question-and-answer sessions to become an indispensable partner for managing complex information and executing sophisticated workflows through a secure, cloud-native, and highly configurable platform.
+It functions as a true **Total Recall Companion**, actively learning from every interaction to become an indispensable partner for managing complex information and executing sophisticated workflows through a secure, cloud-native, and highly configurable platform.

 ---